I talk to many small business owners who are feeling afraid right now.

 They’re afraid of:

-- Missing out on all the life has to offer.
+- Missing out on all that life has to offer.

 - Not reaching their potential.